 5. Don’t guide your respondents into giving you specific answers; that leads to bias which distorts the results.

-It’s true that close-ended questions limit the answers that respondents can give, but that’s where its power lies.
+It’s true that close-ended questions limit respondents’ answers, but that’s where its power lies.

 You can limit unnecessary answers that often happen in open-ended questions with close-ended questions.